hellooofiifi/kittycara/README.md

 Features

-.**User-friendly interface**: The app is designed as a friendly pet cat to create a warm, endearing and engaging experience for adolescent users.
+**User-friendly interface**: The app is designed as a friendly pet cat to create a warm, endearing and engaging experience for adolescent users.

-.**AI-powered diagnosis**: Utilizes the power of OpenAI's API to analyze symptoms, suggest possible medical conditions and provide advice.
+**AI-powered diagnosis**: Utilizes the power of OpenAI's API to analyze symptoms, suggest possible medical conditions and provide advice.

-. **Simplifies Medical Terminology**: transforms complex medical jargon into plain explanations aiming to help adolescent girls understand complex medical terms easily and accurately.
+**Simplifies Medical Terminology**: transforms complex medical jargon into plain explanations aiming to help adolescent girls understand complex medical terms easily and accurately.

 # How to Use This Repository: